 When to apply

-The deadline for submitting new title claims has been extended to 30 June 2023.
+The deadline for submitting new title claims is 31 March 2024.
 Title claims submitted after the deadline are placed in the following program year.

 Over 17,500 individual lending right payments totalling $22.7 million were paid in 2021–22.